cloudmesh/useful-introduction_to_cloud-2015/docs/source/class/lesson/projects.rst

 * Source code on Github: https://github.com/futuresystems
 * Written report: 4-6 pages

+The report includes:

 - Test instruction (if necessary)
 - List of data source
 - List of technologies used

 Details on Report Style Projects
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^